bigolu/RanchBot/readme.md

-## Ranch Bot
+# Ranch Bot

-This is a bot that posts daily to the r a n c h facebook page.
+A bot that makes daily wall posts to the R a n c h facebook page.